yiisoft/docs/guide/en/glossary.md

 ## configuration

-Configuration may refer either to the process of setting properties of an object or to a configuration file that stores settings for an object, or a class of objects.
+The Configuration may refer either to the process of setting properties of an object or to a configuration file that stores settings for an object, or a class of objects.
 Read more in ["Configuration"](concept/configuration.md).

 # D

 ## DI

-Dependency Injection is a programming technique where an object inject a dependent object. ["DI"](concept/di-container.md)
+Dependency Injection is a programming technique where an object injects a dependent object. ["DI"](concept/di-container.md)

 # I

 ## installation

-Installation is a process of preparing something to work either by following a readme file or by executing specially prepared script.
-In case of Yii it's setting permissions and fulfilling software requirements.
+Installation is a process of preparing something to work either by following a readme file or by executing a specially prepared script.
+In case of Yii, it's setting permissions and fulfilling software requirements.

 # M

 ## middleware

 Middleware is a processor in the request processing stack.
-Given a request it may either produce a response or do some action and pass processing to the next middleware.
+Given a request, it may either produce a response or do some action and pass processing to the next middleware.
 Read more in ["Middleware"](structure/middleware.md).

 ## module

-Module is a sub-application which groups some code based on use-case.
-It is typically used within the main application and may contain URL handlers or console commands.
+The module is a sub-application which groups some code based on use-case.
+It's typically used within the main application and may contain URL handlers or console commands.

 # N